EDCD/EDDN/docs/Running-this-software.md

 1. You will need to obtain a TLS certificate from, e.g. LetsEncrypt.
 The application will need access to this and its private key file.

-       CERT_FILE = '/etc/letsencrypt/live/eddn.edcd.io/fullchain.pem'
+       CERT_FILE = '/etc/letsencrypt/live/YOUROWN.eddn.edcd.io/fullchain.pem'
-       KEY_FILE  = '/etc/letsencrypt/live/eddn.edcd.io/privkey.pem'
+       KEY_FILE  = '/etc/letsencrypt/live/YOUROWN.eddn.edcd.io/privkey.pem'

 1. Network configuration
     1. `RELAY_HTTP_BIND_ADDRESS` and `RELAY_HTTP_PORT` define the IP and port
        on which the Relay listens for, e.g. `/stats/` requests.

     1. `RELAY_RECEIVER_BINDINGS` defines where the Relay connects in order to subscribe to messages from the Gateway.
 Should match `GATEWAY_SENDER_BINDINGS`.

     1. `RELAY_SENDER_BINDINGS` defines the address the application listens on for connections from listeners such as eddb.io.

     1. `RELAY_DUPLICATE_MAX_MINUTES` how many minutes to keep messages hashes cached for so as to detect, and not Relay out, duplicate messages.
 If you set this to the literal string `false` the duplication checks will be disabled.
 This is **very handy** when testing the code.

     1. `GATEWAY_HTTP_BIND_ADDRESS` and `GATEWAY_HTTP_PORT` define where the
        Gateway listens to for incoming messages from senders.
 Might be forwarded from nginx or other reverse proxy.

     1. `GATEWAY_SENDER_BINDINGS` is where the Gateway listens for connections from the Relay and Monitor in order to send them messages that passed schema checks.

     1. `GATEWAY_JSON_SCHEMAS` defines the schemas used for validation.
-Note that these are full public URLs which are served by nginx (or whatever else you're using as the reverse proxy).
+Note that these are full public URLs which are served by your web server.

     1. `GATEWAY_OUTDATED_SCHEMAS` any past schemas that are no longer valid.

     1. `MONITOR_HTTP_BIND_ADDRESS` and `MONITOR_HTTP_PORT` define where the
        Monitor listens to for web connections, e.g. the statistics page.

     1. `MONITOR_RECEIVER_BINDINGS` defines where the Monitor connects in order to subscribe to messages from the Gateway.
 Should match `GATEWAY_SENDER_BINDINGS`.

     1. `MONITOR_UA` appears to be unused.

 1. Database Configuration